 - How different postures can alter tissue deformation

-Read the paper in the Syllabus of the 33rd International Seating Symposium.
+Read the paper by Sharon Sonnenblum, PhD, from the proceedings of the 33rd International Seating Symposium.

 3D anatomy and deformation of the seated buttocks